OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 This documentation provides details on how to use the Octoterra Wizard to migrate a space from one instance to another, as well as noting the limitations and any special requirements of the process.

+## Choosing between Octoterra and the Import/Export tool

+The [Import/Export tool](https://octopus.com/docs/projects/export-import) is built into Octopus and provides much of the same functionality as the Octoterra Wizard.

+Typically, you would choose the Import/Export tool to perform a migration.
+However, there are cases where the Import/Export tool is not suitable:

+* You wish to migrate CaC projects, as the Import/Export tool does not support CaC projects
+* You wish to recreate targets, as the Import/Export tool does not migrate targets

 ## Limitations of Octoterra and migrating projects between instances

 There are limitations that must be accounted for as part of a migration.